Deoxynivalenol Mycotoxin Poisoning in Cats (DON Mycotoxicosis)

 Prevention

-To minimize the risk of Deoxynivalenol mycotoxicosis in cats, pet owners should ensure they use high-quality food that is free from mold and fungal infestation.
-It is important to source feed from reliable manufacturers who carry out strict quality controls and ensure that their products are regularly tested for mycotoxins.
+To minimize the risk of deoxynivalenol mycotoxicosis in cats, pet owners should use high-quality food that is free of mold and fungal contamination.
+It is important to source pet food from reliable manufacturers that carry out strict quality controls and ensure their products are regularly tested for mycotoxins.

 Proper storage of cat food also plays a crucial role in prevention.
-Food should be stored in a cool, dry, and well-ventilated place to prevent mold growth.
-Opened cans or bags should be tightly sealed and stored according to manufacturer’s instructions to ensure the freshness and safety of the food.
+Food should be stored in a cool, dry, well-ventilated place to prevent mold growth.
+Opened cans or bags should be tightly sealed and stored according to the manufacturer’s instructions to ensure freshness and safety.

-Regular inspections of the food for visible signs of mold or unusual odor are advisable.
+Regularly inspecting the food for visible signs of mold or an unusual odor is recommended.
 If contamination is suspected, the food should be discarded and no longer used.
-A balanced diet tailored to the specific needs of the cat can also help promote overall health and reduce susceptibility to toxic influences.
+A balanced diet tailored to the cat’s specific needs can also help support overall health and reduce susceptibility to toxic influences.

 Additionally, pet owners should speak with their veterinarian to stay informed about the best practices for preventing mycotoxin exposure and to be able to act quickly in case of an incident.